 So I left home at 18 and headed to Perth, Western Australia to achieve that goal.
-At 23 I was progressing towards that goal when my girlfriend and I took a trip to Europe, stopping off in London.
-She loved musicals and was dying to see Phantom of The Opera, for which it was impossible to buy a ticket for.
-However you could queue up for returns on the day.
-So we got to the theatre to be first in line at 12pm.
+At 23 I was still progressing towards the goal when my girlfriend and I took a trip to Europe, stopping off in London.
+She loved musicals and was dying to see The Phantom of The Opera, for which it was impossible to buy a ticket.
+However, we could queue up for returns on the day, so we got to the theatre to be first in line at 12pm.

-Then I realized…HE’S SINGING LIVE!
-And it sounds AMAZING!
-Like myself EVERYONE in the theatre was mesmerized.
-As I wondered at their brilliance I thought to myself “What can I do?
+Then I realised… he’s singing live!
+And it sounds amazing!
+Like me, everyone else in the theatre was mesmerised.
+As I wondered at his brilliance I thought to myself, “What can I do?
 I can run.
 That’s pretty much it.
-This guy when act, sing and dance and affect all these people so deeply.”
+This guy can act, sing and dance and affect all these people so deeply”.

 Fate had proved fatal to my sporting career; I wasn’t going to be a hockey player, I was going to be an actor.

 Now, take a moment to process what I said there.